 I receive compensation for content and many links on this blog.
 Citibank is an advertising partner of this site, as is American Express, Chase, Barclays and Capital One.
 Any opinions expressed in this post are my own, and have not been reviewed, approved, or endorsed by my advertising partners.
 I do not write about all credit cards that are available -- instead focusing on miles, points, and cash back (and currencies that can be converted into the same).
 Terms apply to the offers and benefits listed on this page.

 The biggest credit card offers are the quickest, easiest way to earn a large amount of miles and jump start your travel.
 These are the most lucrative.
 There are several new best-ever and limited-time offers that have come out over the last several weeks.
+Half of the offers on this list are new.
 Even if you aren’t planning travel now, it’s the perfect time to start earning a stash of miles.

 Here are the cards I consider to be the biggest credit card offers with rich bonuses right now: